How To Check If Your Facebook Data Was Used By Cambridge Analytica

 Clicking "Remove" on one of those advertisers merely hides their ads — it doesn't remove a user from the contact list that initially generated the connection via Facebook.

-Here, users can tailor who who can see their profile, photos, and posts.
+Here, users can tailor who who can see their profile, photos and posts.
 Based on privacy settings, Facebook also allows users to control what gets posted to their timeline — and to see what others can see when they look at their profile, by using the "View As" tool.